 - Taste your kombucha starting on the 5th day or before.

 - Repeat every 2 days until you like its sweetness-sourness balance.
-Wait until the mixture is a little more acidic than sweet, because you will add honey in the next step.
+Wait until the mixture is a little more acidic than sweet, because you will be adding honey in the next step.

-- Keep it in the fridge (up to 6 months)
+- Keep in the fridge for up to 6 months.

-- Add the rose petals, honey and sliced strawberries to the plain kombucha (mix well), then cover with the fabric.
+- Add the rose petals, honey and sliced strawberries to the plain kombucha, mix well, and cover the jar opening with the cloth cover.

 - Infuse 12 to 24 hours at room temperature.

-- Filter it, or leave the rose petals and strawberries.
+- Filter (or leave the rose petals and strawberries because it's pretty!)

-- Bottle it, then store the bottles at room temperature for a few days.
+- Bottle in pressure-resistant bottles, and store at room temperature for a few days.

 - Test the pressure once a day.

-- Put in a cool place when the kombucha is sparkling (be careful with the pressure).
+- Put in a cool place when the kombucha is sufficiently fizzy (be careful with the pressure).

-Be ready to receive a high five from your friends!
+Enjoy, and get ready to get a high-five from your awestruck friends!